lorin/res-eng-short-course-notes/lecture-1.md

 Releasing the adaptive power of human systems

+## Snippets

+Complexity for resilience engineering refers to networks with increasingly extensive and hidden interdependencies.
+(26:10)

+There's always more than one perspective.
+(27:13)

+The view from any single point of observation simultaenously reveals and obscures.
+(27:31)

 ## The adaptive universe

 * emerging comprehensive account of complex adaptive systems that serve *human purposes*